Industrial Development Financial Assistance (Incentives)

 APSS Application Window Period

-The Agro-Processing Support Scheme’s next designated application window for the receipt of applications will be 1 September 2017 until 31 January 2018.
+The Agro-Processing Support Scheme’s next designated application window for the receipt of applications will be from 03 April 2018 to 30 June 2018.
 You are requested to kindly submit accurate and completed applications with all relevant supporting documentation by e-mail to firstname.lastname@example.org

 The Agro-Processing Support Scheme (APSS) aims to stimulate investment by the South African agro-processing / beneficiation (agri-business) enterprises.
 The investment should demonstrate that it will achieve some of the following: Increased capacity, employment creation, modernised machinery and equipment, competitiveness and productivity improvement and broadening participation.